hexojs/site/source/docs/plugins.md

 ### Publishing

-Once your plugin has been done, you can consider to publish it to [plugin list](/plugins) to make more people use your plugin.
-The steps to publish a plugin is very simliar to [updating documentation](contributing.html#Updating_Documentation).
+When your plugin is ready, you may consider publishing it to the [plugin list](/plugins) to invite other people to start using it.
+Publishing your own plugins is very similar to [updating documentation](contributing.html#Updating_Documentation).

 1. Fork [hexojs/site]
 2. Clone the repository to your computer and install dependencies.